 The Head of School deals with policy implementation and is responsible for the management and operations of the school.
 The Head of School holds the importance of your child's safety and education at the forefront of all decision making.
-Additional administrative staff includes an Executive Assistant to the Head of School, Administrative Assistant, Director of Admissions/ Advancement, a Financial Analyst, and a Business Manager.
+Additional administrative staff includes the Associate Head of School, The Early Childhood Program Director, the Executive Assistant to the Leadership Team, the Administrative Assistant, the Director of Admissions, the Director of Development and Student Support, the Business Manager and the Assistant to the Business Manager.